 Writing how you feel is a huge step in the right direction.
 If you can follow it up with positive actions, that’s even better.
 Go ahead, give it a try.

 They say that prevention is always better than the cure, and that’s certainly true here too.
-Knowing how to get over someone who cheated and lied is important, but let’s look at how to avoid it altogether.
+Knowing how to get over a cheating ex is important, but let’s look at how to avoid it altogether.

 Now, unfortunately, there’s no magic solution that’ll make you perfectly insusceptible.
 You can't just spot some of the common signs she's cheating and instantly assume that she is cheating.
 But that doesn’t mean you have to leave things to chance.

 Let’s take a look at six ways you can keep yourself as safe as possible.
 You owe it to yourself to avoid all this again.